 In my first draft, Mike and Lauren Gates were the perfect 40-something couple who traded love and humour like teenagers throwing spit-balls at each other; they finished each other’s sentences, rolled their eyes good-naturedly at their ill-natured son, etc. But when I went in for the second draft, I hated them.
 I can’t tolerate smugness or happy couples who don’t notice, or take seriously, important things happening around them, like their son being depressed and withdrawn.
 They had to change.

 How did they change?
 Well, I reminded them they used to have another son, who died.
-Like a lot of things that start off small or coincidentally, this plot point turned out to have significance throughout the book.
-I won’t say how at this point, but what I will say is that it’s important, when you’re introducing a plot point to achieve a set purpose, to integrate that plot point into the whole story – the more the better.
+Like a lot of things that start off small or coincidentally, this plot point turned out to have significance throughout the book (and it will overflow into book two).
+I won’t say how at this point, but what I will say is that it’s important, when you’re introducing a plot point to achieve a set purpose, to integrate that plot point into the whole story.
+The more the better.
 You don’t want people being pulled out of the story by thinking, “Ah, that random thing happened to solve a plot problem – that’s cheating!”

 One thing I’ll reveal about Wilfred Waite is that he (almost) always tells the truth.
 In my first draft he was deceptive – acting friendly, telling the Gates’ what he thought they wanted to hear, etc. But I decided I wanted him to be so narcissistic that he couldn’t help himself – he had to say exactly what he meant.
-This was hard to write, as the Gates’ had to hear him but not realise he was being serious.
+This was hard to write, as the Gates’ had to hear him but not take in what he was actually saying.